-This Compensation Discussion and Analysis ("CD&A") explains the material elements of the compensation awarded to, earned by, or paid to the executive officers named in the Summary Compensation Table below during 2023, who we refer to as our "named executive officers."
-For the 2023 fiscal year, our named executive officers and their positions were as follows:
+This Compensation Discussion and Analysis ("CD&A") explains the material elements of the compensation awarded to, earned by, or paid to the executive officers named in the Summary Compensation Table below during 2024, who we refer to as our "named executive officers."
+For the 2024 fiscal year, our named executive officers and their positions were as follows:

 Name Position Kenneth Sim, M.D.
 Executive Chairman Brandon K. Sim, M.S.
-(1) Co-Chief Executive Officer and President Thomas S. Lam, M.D., M.P.H.
-(2) Co-Chief Executive Officer and President Chandan Basho, M.B.A.
-(3) Chief Financial Officer, Chief Strategy Officer and Corporate Secretary Albert Young, M.D., M.P.H.(4) Chief Administrative Officer
+(1) Chief Executive Officer and President Thomas S. Lam, M.D., M.P.H.
+(2) Vice Chairman (former President and Co-Chief Executive Officer) Chandan Basho, M.B.A.
+(3) Chief Financial Officer, Chief Operating Officer, and Corporate Secretary Dinesh Kumar, M.D.
+(4) Chief Medical Officer Albert Young, M.D., M.P.H.
+(5) Senior Vice President of Health Affairs (former Chief Administrative Officer)

-- (1) Mr. Brandon K. Sim, M.S. was named President and Chief Executive Officer effective January 19, 2024. - (2) Dr. Thomas Lam retired as President and Co-Chief Executive Officer and was appointed Vice Chairman of the Board of Directors effective January 19, 2024. - (3) Mr. Chandan Basho, M.B.A., in addition to his roles as Chief Financial Officer and Corporate Secretary, was named Chief Operating Officer, effective January 19, 2024.
-He did not retain the Chief Strategy Officer position. - (4) Dr. Albert Young, M.D., M.P.H. transitioned from his position as Chief Administrative Officer to a new role as Senior Vice President of Health Affairs, effective April 23, 2024.
+(1) Brandon K. Sim, M.S., was named President and Chief Executive Officer effective January 19, 2024.
+Prior to that date, Mr. Sim served as Co-Chief Executive Officer.

+- (2) Thomas S. Lam, M.D., M.P.H., retired as President and Co-Chief Executive Officer and was appointed Vice Chairman of the Board of Directors effective January 19, 2024.
+While Dr. Lam ceased to serve as an executive officer on January 19, 2024, he is included as a named executive officer for 2024 because he served as President and Co-Chief Executive Officer for a portion of the fiscal year. - (3) Prior to January 19, 2024, Chandan Basho, M.B.A., served as Chief Financial Officer, Chief Strategy Officer, and Corporate Secretary. - (4) Dinesh Kumar, M.D., was appointed Chief Medical Officer effective January 23, 2024. - (5) Albert Young, M.D., M.P.H., transitioned from his position as Chief Administrative Officer to a new role as Senior Vice President of Health Affairs, effective April 23, 2024.
+While Dr. Young ceased to serve as an executive officer on April 23, 2024, he is included as a named executive officer for 2024 due to his service as Chief Administrative Officer for a portion of the fiscal year.